A quick bit of info for you after your pet has had surgery.

 This book is specifically addressing surgery after a torn knee ligament, yet until I am able to publish the books I am working on that deal with hip issues, other knee issues, elbows, spinal issues and more, this book will be very helpful to you for the first four weeks of recovery if your dog has had one of these other surgeries.

 This book has the information, restrictions and advice I would give after almost any orthopedic surgery, so if you follow the restrictions and the practical applications in the booklet, your pet should do well and recover progressively if there are no additional issues.
 These restrictions will match a lot of what your vet surgeon gave you to follow after surgery.

 Additionally, these instructions incorporate information for functional recovery, my specialty, so there is a LOT more structured and guided info in the book.
 The links to the book I made for this page will take you to Amazon U.S. and if you would like the links to Amazon in other countries, read below the picture of the book.

-So, the following book will help you calmly and methodically approach the recovery of your pet’s surgery, and the book will guide you regarding establishing a functional base of activity.
-After the base is built, then there are additional strengthening programs and other drills to be done in order to return your pet to a rambunctious lifestyle.
+So, the following book will help you calmly and methodically approach the recovery of your pet’s surgery, and the book will guide you about establishing a functional base of activity.
+After the base is built, then there are more strengthening programs and other drills to be done to return your pet to a rambunctious lifestyle.